 Each candidate is called by name, if possible.
-As the priest, deacon, or catechist calls out a person's name, she or he stands.
-If the group is large, calling each individual name may not be feasible.
+As the priest, deacon, or catechist calls out a person's name, she or he stands, but if the group is large, calling each individual name may not be feasible.
 If each person is not called by name, all the candidates stand before the bishop as a group.
-However, there is great meaning in being called by name.
+Even though individual names may not be called aloud, there is great meaning in being called by name.
 Let's take a closer look.

 How many times a day do you hear your name called?
-Cameron!
+Christopher!
 Samantha!
-Austin!
-Kylie!
+Jacob!
+Jessica!
 Who calls you by name?
-Your mom? your dad? your friends? your teacher? your bus driver? your coach?
+Your mom? your dad? your friends? your teacher? your boss? your coach?
 Hearing your name called means something's up.
-Your friend wants you to come over.
-Your dad wants to know if your homework is done.
-Your mom wants you to hurry up and get in the car!
-Your coach wants you to get to the ball faster.
-Your grandmother wants you to know she loves you.
+Your friend is trying to tell you what's going on tonight, or your algebra teacher wants you to answer a question.
+Your mom wants you to hurry up and get in the car, or your boss wants you to come to work early.
+Your coach wants you to get to the ball faster, or maybe your grandmother just wants you to know she loves you.

-When the Church calls you by name, it means God wants you.
-God is calling you.
-Being called by name is personal.
+When the Church calls you by name, it means God is calling you.
+Being called by name is direct, personal, and hard to ignore.
 You are called out, singled out of the crowd.
 You are not just part of the pack anymore.
-God invites you personally into relationship.
+God invites you personally into an intimate relationship.

-Remember how Jesus called Zacchaeus the tax collector by name (see Luke 19:1-10).
-Zacchaeus was part of a big crowd, watching Jesus from a distance.
-He climbed a tree so he could from Word
+Remember when Jesus was in Jericho and called Zacchaeus, the tax collector, by name (see Luke 19:1-10).
+Zacchaeus was part of a big crowd, watching Jesus from a distance when he climbed a tree so he could get a better view.
+Then, when Jesus approached, he looked up at Zacchaeus and called out his name.
+It was up to

-"When he reached the place, Jesus looked up and said to him, 'Zacchaeus, come down quickly, for today I must stay at your house.'"
+When he reached the place, Jesus looked up and said to him, "Zacchaeus, come down quickly, for today I must stay at your house."
 (Luke 19:5)

-Jesus singled out Zacchaeus in a very personal way, calling him by name.
+Jesus singled out Zacchaeus in a compelling, personal way, calling him by name.
 Through the Church, God calls you by name in Confirmation.